Advice for Living with Genital Herpes

 No, unfortunately when you get the infection you have it for life.
 There’s no way to permanently remove the herpes virus from your body, but there are medications that can help manage it.
 We’ll get to those.

-When you have genital herpes, most of the time you have no symptoms, as the virus is dormant.
-But every now and then the virus reactivates and causes another outbreak of symptoms, more blisters, more itching and aching, and more pain when peeing.
-This is called a flare-up, or sometimes an outbreak.
+When you have genital herpes most of the time you have no symptoms as the virus is dormant, but every now and then the virus reactivates and causes another outbreak of symptoms, more blisters, more itching, aching and more pain when peeing.
+This is called a flare-up or sometimes an outbreak.

-If you have genital herpes, it’s easy to feel lonely, that you’re one of the few people to have it, but that’s not the case.
+If you have genital herpes it’s easy to feel lonely, that you’re one of the few people to have it, but that’s not the case.
 Genital herpes is more common than you may think.
-It’s thought to be one of the most common STIs, with almost half a billion people under the age of 50 worldwide estimated to have genital herpes.
+It’s thought to be one of the most common STDs, with almost half a billion people under the age of 50 worldwide estimated to have genital herpes.

 You should make an appointment at a sexual health clinic (you can see your doctor, but they’ll likely refer you to a sexual health clinic anyway).
-You should do so as soon as the blisters appear, as you can only be tested when the blisters are present.
-Find your nearest sexual health clinic.
+You should do so as soon as the blisters appear as you can only be tested when the blisters are present.

 Being diagnosed with genital herpes can come as a shock.
 You’ll need to first treat the outbreak and think about telling your partner.
 Try the following advice

 Herpes is very contagious and easily transmitted.
-You can try the following to minimise your chances of passing it on:
+You can try the following to minimize your chances of passing it on:

 - Use condoms when you have sex when you haven’t got an outbreak, as the virus can still be transmitted in your semen

 - Take an antiviral medication to deal with outbreaks faster or to prevent them from happening